 How I Repurposed and Reinvented My Thrift Store and Flea Market Finds

 As an Amazon affiliate, I earn from qualifying purchases at no extra cost to you.
-My blog contains other affiliate links as well for your convenience.
+My blog contains other affiliate links for your convenience as well.
 Click here to read my privacy policy.

 Before view of the kitchen

-This is the old drab dresser we bought on Craigslist about 11 years ago.
+This is the old, drab dresser we bought on Craigslist about 11 years ago.

 One of my favorite furniture pieces in our 1920 cottage is this built-in.